reddec/oidc-login/README.md

 OpenID Connect
 ([OIDC](https://auth0.com/docs/authenticate/protocols/openid-connect-protocol#:~:text=OpenID%20Connect%20(OIDC)%20is%20an,obtain%20basic%20user%20profile%20information))
-is a simple identity layer on top of the OAuth 2.0 protocol that allows clients to verify the identity of the end-user based on the authen**tication performed by an authorization server.
+is a simple identity layer on top of the OAuth 2.0 protocol that allows clients to verify the identity of the end-user based on the authentication performed by an authorization server.
 OIDC provides a standard way for clients to authenticate users, and obtain basic user profile information.

 The library supports